hudsonventura/Oracle.DynamicDBContext/README.md

 # DinamicDBContext
 DinamicDBContext class to provide a easy access to a DB, using SQL string query or statement, when you can't use a ORM.
-See documentation how to use.
+See documentation how to use.<br>
+Yes, with I instead of Y.

 I disclame for you that DinamicDBContext must be used in a simple project, or project that you can't use a ORM, either by the complexity, or just a simple things.